Ring Shout: The Birth of a Nation

 This controversial film inspired the revival of the Ku Klux Klan and its increase in members after its theatrical release in 1915, due to its racist portrayal of African Americans as inferior and the white KKK members as heroes.
 During an interview with The Nerd Daily, Clark mentions being inspired by his time teaching a class relating to slavery in film, which included covering D. W. Griffith's 1915 film.

 In the novella, the film is a form of sorcery from its source material.
 The books The Clansman and The Leopard's Spots are written by a fictionalized Thomas Dixon Jr. whose family practices dark sorcery.
 This sorcery leads to the collaboration between Griffith and Dixon to create the film to summon dark powers which bewitched white people in the United States to bend to the will and racist narrative, or magic, of the film.

 Gullah culture

-Gullah is a language primarily spoken in the U.S. state of Georgia by African Americans, or Gullahs, originating from modifications of the diverse African languages of African slaves and the English language.
+Gullah is a language primarily spoken in the U.S. states of South Carolina (the Gullah) and Georgia (the Geechee) by a subgroup of African Americans known as the Gullah-Geechee.
+The language originated from modifications of the diverse African languages of African slaves and the English language.
 In the novella, the Gullah culture is expressed through the ring shouts, the magical arts of Nana Jean, and the translations of the notations between certain chapters.